-Wolbachia are bacteria that only live inside insect cells.
-This bacterium occurs naturally in up to 60 per cent of all insect species, including butterflies, dragonflies and moths, as well as many mosquito species that bite people but do not transmit the disease.
-Despite the broad range of insects carrying Wolbachia, it is not infectious and cannot be transmitted to any warm blooded animals, including humans.
+Wolbachia is bacteria that lives only inside insect cells, occurring naturally in up to 60 percent of all insect species, including butterflies, dragonflies and moths, as well as many mosquito species that bite people but do not transmit the disease.
+Despite the broad range of insects carrying Wolbachia, it is not infectious and cannot be transmitted to any warm-blooded animals, including humans.

 2. What effect will Wolbachia have on mosquitoes carrying dengue?

-Wolbachia will reduce the ability of insects to become infected with viruses, including the dengue virus.
-If mosquitoes cannot become infected with dengue, they cannot transmit the virus between people.
+Wolbachia will reduce the ability of insects to become infected with viruses, including Zika, dengue and chikungunya.
+If mosquitoes cannot become infected with viruses, they cannot transmit them between people.

 3. How will Wolbachia spread through the mosquito population?

 Wolbachia can only be transmitted from parent to offspring inside the female’s egg.
-It spreads into insect populations by altering the reproductive success of the insect that carries it.
+It multiplies throughout insect populations when the reproductive success of the insect that carries it is altered.

 When a male mosquito that carries Wolbachia mates with a female without the bacteria then that female’s eggs don’t hatch.
 Wolbachia infected female mosquitoes do not suffer from this effect and produce normal numbers of offspring – which carry Wolbachia.
 Initially, this reproductive effect will be very small as there will be few Wolbachia infected mosquitoes in the population, but over successive generations the numbers of males and female mosquitoes infected with Wolbachia will increase.